Fracking and Petrochemicals

-From air and water pollution to plastic in our bloodstream — fracking and petrochemicals threaten our planet’s environment and place a heavy burden on human health.
+From air and water pollution to plastic in our bloodstream — fracking and petrochemicals threatens human health and our environment.

 the process of injecting liquid at high pressure into